 67% of people believe that customer service as a whole is improving worldwide.
-Customers are noticing when companies put their needs first.
-There are many different types of customer service, and they are all just that.
-A service to customers.
+That means people are paying attention to types of customer service that stand out.

 A knowledge base can also allow users to give feedback and interact with your company without having to go through a representative.
 Some examples of a knowledge base as self-service are:

 A help desk is a form of customer service that supports agents and representatives.
 It allows them to keep track of their support tickets quickly and efficiently.

 Instead of having many different platforms with all of the information, a help desk brings it all together.

 No matter where the request comes from, it is stored and processed in the same place.
 That way, your agents can categorize and answer questions more productively.

 With a help desk, it is easy to keep track of requests and answer questions as soon as possible.
 However, users still must go through a representative in most cases.